epj-coastline/EPJ-Mirror-Application/server/README.md

 If the auto-migration did not work try migrating the database manually

 * Rider user open CLI Console and navigate to DAL-project
-* Update database for creating first schema with following command:
+* Update database for creating first schema with following command

 ```c#
 dotnet ef database update InitialCreate --project ../ServerPrototype.DAL